PyDataAmsterdam/amsterdam.pydata.org/_talks/rethinking_software_testing_for_data_science.md

 # Rethinking Software Testing for Data Science

-This talk describes a custom Continuous Integration procedure that can be effectively applied to Data Science projects.
-Automating end-to-end testing helps teams develop pipelines confidently and ensures a smooth transition to production.
+Ensuring that data pipelines are reproducible at all times is primordial to trust our results.
+Drawing inspiration from software engineering, this talk describes a practical framework to make continuous testing feasible by tackling the four challenges that data-intensive software posits: effective test cases, structure, speed and upstream data changes.

 ## Speakers

 ### Eduardo Blancas

 Hi, this is Eduardo.
-I am currently a Data Scientist at Fidelity Investments.
-I hold an M.S in Data Science from Columbia University.
+I am broadly interested in developing tools that helps us deliver reliable data products.
+Towards that end, I developed [Ploomber](https://github.com/ploomber/ploomber), an open-source Python library.
+I hold an M.S in Data Science from Columbia University, where I conducted research in computational neuroscience.
+I started my Data Science career in 2015 when I joined the Center for Data Science and Public Policy at The University of Chicago.